therootcompany/greenlock-express.js/README.md

   * **renewals** are *fully automatic* and happen in the *background*, with **no downtime**
 * Automatic vhost / virtual hosting

-All you have to do is start the webserver and then visit it at it's domain name.
+All you have to do is start the webserver and then visit it at its domain name.

 Install
 =======